-Serotonin and norepinephrine reuptake inhibitors (SNRIs) are a class of medications that are effective at easing depression symptoms.
-SNRIs are also sometimes used to treat other conditions such as anxiety and nerve pain.
+Serotonin and norepinephrine reuptake inhibitors (SNRIs) are a class of medications that are effective in treating depression.
+SNRIs are also sometimes used to treat other conditions, such as anxiety disorders and long-term (chronic) pain, especially nerve pain.
+SNRIs may be helpful if you have chronic pain in addition to depression.

 The Food and Drug Administration (FDA) has approved these SNRIs to treat depression:

-All SNRIs work in a similar way and generally cause similar side effects.
-However, each SNRI varies in chemical makeup, so one may affect you differently than another does.
+All SNRIs work in a similar way and generally can cause similar side effects, though some people may not experience any side effects.
 Side effects are usually mild and go away after the first few weeks of treatment.
-Taking your medication with food may decrease nausea.
+Taking your medication with food may reduce nausea.
+If you can't tolerate one SNRI, you may be able to tolerate a different one, as each SNRI varies in chemical makeup.

-The most common side effects of SNRIs include:
+The most common possible side effects of SNRIs include:

 - Dry mouth